almostearthling/whenever/README.md

 Also, **whenever** aims at being cross-platform: until now, all features are available on all supported operating systems -- although in some cases part of these features (DBus support, for example) can be of little or no use on some supported environments.
 In opposition to its predecessor, **whenever** tries to be conservative in terms of resource cosumption (especially CPU and RAM), and, since it does not interact with the user normally, it should be able to run at low priority.
 Therefore, **whenever** does not implement a GUI by itself: on the contrary, it offers a simple _stdin_-based interface that is mostly aimed at interacting with an independent _wrapper_.
 Also, no _persistence_ is implemented in this version.
 The actions to perform are loaded every time at startup by means of a single configuration file that, as many modern tools do, uses the well known TOML format.[^2]

-A very lightweight cross-platform wrapper is under active testing on both Linux and Windows at the time of writing.
+A very lightweight cross-platform wrapper, [**whenever_tray**](https://github.com/almostearthling/whenever_tray) is available and under active testing on both Linux and Windows.
 It is developed in C++ and uses the [WxWidgets](https://www.wxwidgets.org/) GUI library: it has been designed to implement the bare minimum of functionality and to just show an icon in the system tray area, from which it is possible to stop the scheduler, and to pause/resume the condition checks and therefore the execution of tasks that would derive from them.
-The lightweight wrapper also hides the console window on Windows environments.
+The minimalistic wrapper also hides the console window on Windows environments.
 Due to the use of _stdin_/_stdout_ for communication, it is possible to build more elaborate wrappers in any language that supports the possibility to spawn a process and control its I/O, at the expense of a larger occupation of the resources but possibly without drawbacks in terms of performance, as the scheduler runs in a separate task anyway.
 The _Python_ based _When_ application had an occupation in RAM of about 70MB on Ubuntu Linux using a not-too-populated configuration file, and could noticeably use the CPU: this version, written in the [_Rust_](https://www.rust-lang.org/) programming language, needs around 1.5MB of RAM on Windows[^3] when using a configuration file that tests all possible types of _task_, _condition_, and _event_ supported on the platform.
 Nevertheless, **whenever** is fully multithreaded, condition checks have no influence on each other and, when needed, may run concurrently.
 Consequential task execution also takes place with full parallelism -- with the exception of tasks that, per configuration, _must_ run sequentially.

 ## Features